nmertins/tseep/README.md

 # t👀p

 `tseep` monitors TCP connections on the host and prints new connections every 10 seconds.
+When `tseep` starts, all existing connections will be reported as new as part of the initialization process.

 ## Building